hitesh920/deploy-mirror-leech-bot/README.md

 ![image](https://user-images.githubusercontent.com/77688759/161786918-7c57a659-197d-44cb-865a-748fbf14f075.png)

-then it means the name you used for `HEROKU_APP_NAME` is alreeady taken. so go to the repo secrets again find that `HEROKU_APP_NAME` secret click on update and choose a diffrent name (i already said name must be unique) and start the workflow again.
+then it means the name you used for `HEROKU_APP_NAME` is already taken <b>duhh?</b>. so go to the repo secrets again find that `HEROKU_APP_NAME` secret click on update and choose a diffrent name (i already said name must be unique) and start the workflow again.

 - Once deployment done